 - Interac e-Transfer only available via Banxa

-Binance has an entire universe of features that make it the behemoth of the cryptocurrency world.
+Binance Canada has an entire universe of features that make it the behemoth of the cryptocurrency world.

 Binance Pay was designed to allow users to send and spend crypto without paying fees.
 You can shop at businesses like Travala that support Binance Pay without paying fees to do so.
 The Binance Marketplace allows you to browse businesses that accept Binance Pay.